 - Discuss ways to improve your leadership abilities with a mentor.
 You can also provide mentorship to leaders who are struggling with certain toxic manager characteristics.

 - Hold yourself and others accountable for displaying poor leadership behaviors.
 For example, if one of your managers lashed out at an employee, advise them to make amends with the person.
 Let them know they need to recognize how they hurt the team member and communicate this when apologizing.

 - Put clear disciplinary actions in place for bad leadership.

 Step 2: Communicate Each Team Member’s Value

 One of the easiest fixes to correct toxic boss behavior is showing regular employee appreciation.
-According to an Achievers’ survey, only 10.8 percent of employees said their manager was “awesome” at providing recognition on a weekly basis.
+According to data from an Achievers’ survey, only 10.8 percent of employees said their manager was “awesome” at providing recognition on a weekly basis.
 When workers aren’t valued for their work, disengagement levels rise.
 Think of this like being in a marriage where your partner never expresses any gratitude for you.
 Imagine not being acknowledged for cooking, cleaning, and working hard while still making time for your partner.
 Eventually, you’ll feel taken for granted.
 It’s the same feeling employees get when they don’t receive the validation, appreciation, and recognition they need.
 This is because love and esteem are two basic human needs.